 Where the outside and inside meet, visibility goes out the proverbial window.
 Aside from the interesting glass hatch (I like it), there is not much greenhouse in the Veloster, making visibility an afterthough.
 Particularly bad is the view over the left shoulder, which is simply a wall of black B pillar.
 The driver’s mirror includes a blindspot viewer in the upper outer corner to help.
 The right side of the car benefits from the third door, which includes a window that can be opened to relieve wind noise and booming from open front windows.

-Rental spec sadly meant that the Veloster I was driving was equipped with the naturally-aspirated 1.4l mill and a functional DCT automatic.
+Rental spec sadly meant that the Veloster I was driving was equipped with the normally-aspirated 1.4l mill and a functional DCT automatic.
 Oh, man.
 There is absolutely nothing redeeming about this combination.
 I spent about 80% of my time in the car thinking “damn, this would be pretty fun with a snail and a stick.”
-The promise spoken by the Veloster name and the hyper-styled exterior fell on the stone-deaf ears of the lame powertrain.
+The promise spoken by the Veloster name and the hyper-styled exterior fell dead and cold on the stone-deaf ears of the powertrain.
 It didn’t even sound good.

 General driving dynamics were decent.
 Road grip was good and for as much as you could push the tiny mill, the suspension was not the weak point of the system.
-Handling was another area where the car could use an upgrade.
-I’m not going to say it needs one, because the available power will never get you in trouble that way.
+Handling was another area where the car would benefit from an upgrade, but I’m not going to say it needs one, because the available power will never get you in trouble that way.